-NEW YORK - Artist William Morris' 1995 masterwork, Artifact: Shard with Bone Pins more than tripled its estimate at Bonhams 20th Century Decorative Arts sale on December 16, reaching $62,500 after a lengthy phone bidding war.
-Made entirely of cast glass imbued with warm southwestern tones recalling sandstone and leather, the piece is an iconic example of Morris' work from the Artifact series.
+NEW YORK - Artist William Morris' 1995 masterwork, Artefact: Shard with Bone Pins more than tripled its estimate at Bonhams 20th Century Decorative Arts sale on December 16, reaching $62,500 after a lengthy phone bidding war.
+Made entirely of cast glass imbued with warm southwestern tones recalling sandstone and leather, the piece is an iconic example of Morris' work from the Artefact series.
 Painted figures by Jon Ombrek, recalling the cave paintings of Lascaux, grace the surface of the glass, which also served as the sale's cover lot.
 An additional Morris highlight, Rarotowgan Man, from his Man Adorned series, achieved $42,500.
 Bonhams holds the record for a William Morris piece at auction, having sold Canopic Jar: Sable Antelope for $290,500 in June.

 "Bonhams is proud to be the auction leader in American Studio Glass," said Frank Maraschiello, Bonhams Director of 20th Century Decorative Arts.
 "The market is clearly embracing the field's luminaries, including William Morris, Michael Glancy, Richard Marquis, Mark Peiser and the late Harvey Littleton."